How Can I Make My Old Surround Speakers Wireless?

 In a wireless speaker, the audio signal is what gets sent wirelessly to your device whereas when it’s wired, this is done through cables.

-Differentiating further, wireless speakers have internal amplification, are then powered by an external cord since it’s impossible to get that power wirelessly unless they’re also battery powered, and receive their audio signals via IR (infrared light), RF (radio frequency), WI-FI, or Bluetooth.
+Differentiating further, wireless speakers have use their own sources, which are then powered by an external cord since it’s impossible to get that power wirelessly unless they’re also battery powered, and receive their audio signals via IR (infrared light), RF (radio frequency), WI-FI, or Bluetooth.

 Wired speakers on the other hand don’t have a built in amplifier or battery, use a copper wire or cable for the audio signal, and get their power from an external receiver.